 Figure 4.
-Simulated pre-shape pixel circuit response as a function of time, for signals injected at the preamplifier input at a time corresponding to $10 \,\mu s$ on the time axis.
-The two pseudo-differential comparator inputs are shown.
-The small positive-going traces are from the preamplifier output, which provides an effective common mode DC reference that tracks process variations.
-The larger negative-going traces are from the shaper output, and these give the signal.
-The input signals shown have various magnitudes up to a maximum of $2500 e^-$, in steps of $250 e^-$.
-The input signal shape is modelled as an exponential rise with a 50 ns time constant.
-Together with the finite circuit response speed, this means the observed signals peak around 200 ns after the signal injection time.
+Simulated pre-shape pixel circuit response as a function of time, for signals injected at the preamplifier input at a time corresponding to $10\,\mu s$ on the time axis.
+The circuit response at the comparator input is shown.
+The input signals shown have various magnitudes up to a maximum of $2500\,e^-$ , in steps of $250\,e^-$ .
+The input signal shape is modelled as an exponential rise with a $50\,n s$ time constant.
+Together with the finite preamplifier response speed, this means the observed signals peak around $200\,n s$ after the signal injection time.

-the diode node during a bunch train.
-Beyond this, the gain of the pixel deteriorates, reaching 50% after $22 \text{ k}e^{-}$, until it will no longer respond to an input signal.
+the gain of the pixel deteriorates, reaching 50% after $22 \,\mathrm{k}e^-$ , until it will no longer respond to an input signal.
+The preamplifier reset is used to initialise the pixel before the start of a bunch train.
 The expected incident signal charge for a single pixel during a bunch train for the ILC ECAL application is small compared to these saturation limits.

-To achieve high circuit gain in the preamplifier, a small feedback capacitance of 4.5 fF was required (see figure 3), which was made using two larger capacitors in series to comply with manufacturing design rules.
-Two different simulation tools, Eldo [10] and Spectre [11], were used to evaluate the optimum orientation of the series feedback capacitors, but the two tools selected different topologies for highest gain.
+To achieve high circuit gain in the preamplifier, a small value of the feedback capacitance was required, which was made using two larger capacitors in series to comply with manufacturing design rules.
+Two different simulation tools, Eldo [7] and Spectre [8], were used to evaluate the optimum orientation of the series feedback capacitors, but the two tools selected different topologies for highest gain.
 Two capacitor orientations were therefore implemented on the TPAC 1.0 sensor as subtle variants of the pre-shape pixel and these occupy quadrants 0 and 1.
 Results from and comparisons of the performance of both quadrants 0 and 1 are shown in the following sections.